elestio-examples/terraform-elestio-postgresql-cluster/README.md

 - The root user is by default `postgres` and the replication user is by default `replicator`.

 - The `synchronous_standby_names` variable is used to set which replicas are synchronous, and their priority.
 By default and if empty or not set, all replicas are asynchronous.
-In this example, the `postgres-02` replica is synchronous.

 - A node is identified by its `server_name` value.
 If you update the `server_name` value of a node, it will be considered as a new node to create, and destroy the old one.
 Be carefull, If you update the `server_name` primary value without precautions, the module will clear the data of all the nodes and create a new cluster.